wordofwarning/wordofwarning.org/current/2022-emergency/index.md

 *Presented by* Word of Warning *+* Contact

-Manchester's twenty-first micro-marathon of the bizarre, the bold + the beautiful takes over the brand new Contact in a journey of live performance…
+Manchester's twenty-second micro-marathon of the bizarre, the bold + the beautiful takes over the brand new Contact in a journey of live performance…

 #### Artists
 Ayzmar · Helena Ascough · †Kellie Colbert & Deborah Newton · Kelvin Atmadibrata · Lydia Cottrell · Maryam Hashemi · Miray Sidhom · ‡Mitzee · Sebastian H-W · Simon Carroll-Jones & Wayne Steven Jackson<br>*Participating artists subject to change; Rowena Gander is unable to appear.<br>†For 12noon-2pm entry only. ‡For 2pm-4pm entry only.*